Meet all the adorable babies born at the Houston Zoo in 2020

 July 19: Kivuli, Okapi

-On July 19, the Houston Zoo welcomed ababy okapito the world.
+On July 19, the Houston Zoo welcomed a baby okapito into the world.
 Mom Sukari (13) delivered the calf in the okapi yard, and within the hour, the calf stood with help from mom.
 She made her public debut on August 12.
-The Zoothen held a public naming contest, and the name that was chosen was Kivuli, which means "Shadow" in the Swahili language.
+The zoo then held a public naming contest, and the name chosen was Kivuli, which means "Shadow" in the Swahili language.

 July and August: Three baby Bongos